Christmas

 Rule a 2cm line from each of the folded edges and using your scissors, carefully snip the folded ends up to the line leaving about a 1cm space between cuts.
 It will look like a fringe or a comb when you're done.
 Unfold the paper.

-4. GLUE TOILET ROLL TO PAPER AND ADD THE SNAP
+4. GLUE the TOILET ROLL TO the PAPER AND ADD THE SNAP

 With the bottom side facing up again, place the middle of your toilet roll on the line you drew down the centre in step one.